Sarah Walker (author): Early and personal life

 Walker was born and raised in Sydney.
-As a teenager she wrote scripts, and she briefly worked as an actress.
+As a teenager she wrote scripts, and briefly worked as an actress.
 She studied creative writing while working in the magazine industry, and she has a BA Communication from the University of Technology Sydney.
 She was the chief subeditor of New Weekly.

 Walker is openly lesbian and came out when she was 16.

 Career

 Walker received a publishing contract for two novels, and she wrote the coming out story The Year of Freaking Out in 1997.
 She began her screen writing career with the serial drama Breakers.
 Following its cancellation, she moved onto Home and Away and All Saints.
-She helped create the character Charlotte Beaumont (played by Tammy MacIntosh), who was initially a lesbian, however, when Walker left the serial, Charlotte became straight.
+She helped create the character Charlotte Beaumont (played by Tammy MacIntosh), who was initially a lesbian; however, when Walker left the serial, Charlotte became straight.
 Walker has written for Neighbours, HeadLand, and A Place To Call Home.
-She helped develop Winners & Losers and co-created Wonderland.
-Walker has also worked on Wentworth.
+She helped develop Winners & Losers, and co-created Wonderland.
+She has also worked on Wentworth.

 In 2016, Walker received an Australian Writers' Guild nomination for "Episode 6381" of Home and Away in the Best Script for a Television Serial category.

+In 2023, she was announced as part of the writing team for the second series of The Twelve.
+She also wrote an episode for the SBS series Erotic Stories.